Delta-Sig-Zeta-Nu/Delta-Sig-Zeta-Nu-Bylaws/bylaws.md

 + c.
 Head semi-formal/formal planning committee

 + d.
-Be the liaison between the Chapter and our Chapters’ pairing.
+Be the liaison between the Chapter and our Chapter's pairing.
 This includes posting times and events for members to easily access.

 + e.
 Represent the Chapter's values to the Homecoming/Greek Week pairing.